Financial considerations when deciding to take a contract

 Picture the scene….. times are hard, you’ve been out of work for the last few months, sitting with your feet up, beer in hand, watching the TV.
 Then one morning you wake up, smell some coffee and realise that your hard earnt savings from all those previous years contracting have been used up.
 Well, something like that anyway!

 So, you start looking for another contract.
-After a few weeks, and hundreds of ignored phone calls, emails, letters etc you finally get to the point where a position arises and someone thinks you can add some value for 50 pence an hour.
-Okay, lets make it £20 an hour for the sake of our examples to follow.
+After a few weeks, and hundreds of ignored phone calls, emails, letters etc you finally get to the point where a position arises and finally a client wants to hire you.
+Let's say, for the sake of this example, they are offering £20 an hour.
+Should you take it or wait for something else?

-Lets assume that you were used to earning twice that rate before, and are pondering whether to accept this role or wait until another one comes along.
+You may have been earning twice that rate before perhaps, and are pondering whether to accept this role or wait until another one comes along.

 Well, if you don’t take the contract then you will be losing the income that you would be getting by waiting for a higher paid contract to come along.
 The question is, how long should you wait?

 Lets look at some figures.
-For the moment, let's assume you pass IR35 - we will tackle IR35 issues later.
+For the moment, let's assume you pass the dreaded IR35 rules.

 So, £20 an hour yields a gross of around £35k a year, which leaves you with around a net income of £2100 per month.